-Writing Center - Writing Center consultants work with students at any stage of the writing process.
-For example.
-Consultants will work one-on-one with students to generate topic ideas, gather support for the thesis, check documentation formatting, and evaluate the paper for organization and clarity.
+Writing Center - Students can bring in any paper, from any CUW course, at any stage in the writing process and receive feedback from one of the consultants in the Writing Center.
+Consultants will work one-on-one with students to generate topic ideas, gather evidence and support from sources, check formatting, and evaluate the paper for organization and clarity.